isthisecho/SpringBoot/README.md

 If it is perfectly works you need to see this log.
 ![image](https://user-images.githubusercontent.com/60350565/111509286-9ff0d180-875d-11eb-91bb-3b77eb5680ab.png)

-So our system is on !  ıf u  want  to see the website
+So our system is on !  ıf u  want  to see the website go to  http://localhost:8080/User .

+2   - WITH HEROKU -